Apteco/py-apteco/docs/source/reference/topics/cubes.rst

 ============

-The :class:`Cube` object corresponds to a FastStats Cube and is a summary of FastStats data.
+The :class:`Cube` object corresponds to a FastStats Cube and is a multi-dimensional numeric analysis of FastStats data.

 The cube is specified by: